rianmcguire/1brc-ruby/slides.md

 <!--
 (open up 005_parallel_processes.rb)

-I'm using the parallel gem here for the sake of readability, but internally that's calling Process.fork and using IO.pipe and Marshal to communicate with the child processes.
+I'm using the parallel gem here for the sake of readability, but internally that's calling Process.fork and using IO.pipe to communicate with the child processes.
 -->

 ---